DataDog/dd-javac-plugin/README.md

 If the configuration is successful, you should see the line `DatadogCompilerPlugin initialized` in your compiler's output

-> For now the augmentation is only useful in test classes, so you can limit configuration to javac invocations that
-> compile test sources.

 ### Maven

 Add plugin-client JAR to the project's classpath: